ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

   wait before aborting a Connection during establishment, or before deciding that a connection has failed after establishment.
 It is given in seconds.

-* Abort timeout to suggest to the Remote Endpoint:
-  This numeric property
-  specifies the timeout to propose to the Remote Endpoint.
-It is given in seconds.

 * Retransmission threshold before excessive retransmission notification:
   This numeric property specifies after how many retransmissions to inform the application about "Excessive Retransmissions".